 To understand someone’s core values, you can also look at how they make big life decisions.

-For example, a person who values freedom and adventure probably spends much of their time and money on travel.
+For example, a person who values freedom and adventure spends much of their time and money on travel.
 Maybe they decide not to have children or buy a house because they prefer to live as a digital nomad traveling the world.

 However, someone who deeply values stability, security, and routine will craft their life differently.
 They may want to settle down, get married, and raise children in a nice neighborhood while working a corporate job.
 While they may vacation, they are less likely to make radical or spontaneous travel decisions like the example above.